KölnTag: Ubier Monument and MAKK

 The Ubier Monument

-Hidden between normal residential houses, you will find the entrance to the Ubier monument, a stone construction that is more than 2000 years old and was part of a Germanic settlement before Cologne became a Roman colony.
+Hidden between normal residential houses, you will find the entrance to the Ubier monument, a stone construction that was part of a Germanic settlement before Cologne became a Roman colony.
 I do not want to recite what our knowledgable (and dry-humored) guide told us about the lively history of this archeological find from 1965.
 I rather want to use this space to remind me and others that Cologne—while considered ugly by many—is a lady with layers who is willing to let the attentive observer sneak a peek at her wealth of history, art, and hidden treasures.

 Think about that the next time you pass by one of her many eyesores.